vkrotin/AVScreenRecorder/README.md

 [![License](https://img.shields.io/cocoapods/l/AVScreenRecorder.svg?style=flat)](http://cocoapods.org/pods/AVScreenRecorder)
 [![Platform](https://img.shields.io/cocoapods/p/AVScreenRecorder.svg?style=flat)](http://cocoapods.org/pods/AVScreenRecorder)

+This framework is designed to record video from the app's screen.
+For testing, debugging errors in applications, and demo presentations.
+You can crop the recorded video, save to device, send via email or social networks.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.